raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 1. Some computation goes on...
 1. Thread B drops the reference.
 1. Thread A drops the reference *and* frees its inner memory block.
-   - Or, thread A reuse the memory block for heap reuse optimization mentioned in the earlier section.
+   - Or, thread A reuses the memory block for heap reuse optimization mentioned in the earlier section.

 ## Benefitting from the algorithm